astronomer/docs/learn/airflow-isolated-environments.md

 ## Virtualenv operator

 The Virtualenv operator (`@task.virtualenv` or PythonVirtualenvOperator) creates a new virtual environment each time the task runs.
-If you are only specifying different package versions, you do not need to create or specify a Python binary.
+If you only specify different package versions, you do not need to create or specify a Python binary.

 :::warning